 Faculty Resource: Incorporating Election Engagement into Your Courses

 - Assign related research and writing projects.
-Assign or promote topics on elections and voting, candidates, or ballot issues as part of more general research and writing projects.
+Assign or promote topics on elections and voting, candidates or ballot issues as part of more general reading, research and writing projects.
 These could range from short essays on “How I feel about voting,” or students exploring their own political evolution, to rigorous research and analysis of political trends or issues related to your course.

 - Have students create their own nonpartisan candidate or issue guides.
-This is a great way for students to gain skills and knowledge, working individually or, better yet, in groups.
-Your campus nonpartisan election coalition can help distribute these guides campus-wide or even to other schools, promoting informed voting.
-To get started, see Creating Your Own Nonpartisan Candidate Guides and use CEEP’s Candidate & Issue Guides as examples.
+This is a great way for students to gain skills and knowledge, working individually or in groups.
+Your campus nonpartisan election coalition can help distribute these guides campus-wide, promoting informed voting.
+To get started, see Creating Your Own Nonpartisan Candidate Guides and use CEEP’s candidate and issue guides as examples.

 - Integrate into existing service-learning courses.
 Election engagement is particularly appropriate for semester-long service-learning projects.
 Students can work regularly with election-related nonprofits or government entities, including local election boards, and then reflect on their experience for course credit.